 That translates to over two hours of downtime each month!

-Over the course of a year, that adds up to over a full business day.
+Over the course of a year, that adds up to 3 full business days.

 If you were going to use this site for your business, could you really afford your site going down for hours each month?